 Yet, the exact opposite is true.
 While natural fat in whole foods dampens the blood sugar and insulin response, defatting significantly increases it.

-In this context, the classic fats are usually dairy products such as skim milk, cream, yogurt, or even cheese.
+In this context, the classic fats are usually dairy products such as skim milk, cream, yogurt, or cheese.

 Protein Bars and Drinks